MatthewMih/AdversarialFaces/README.md

 Age-DB 30: nothing to do -- script will load it

-CFP-FP: put cfp-dataset.zip to data folder
+CFP-FP: put cfp-dataset.zip from http://www.cfpw.io/ to data folder

 ------